aushani/tsf/README.md

 You will be prompted for:

-* Bazel
+* Bazel 0.4.5

-  Build system to compile the project
+  Build system to compile the project.
+The project was originally built with bazel 0.4.5, and I have received reports of failures when compiling when more recent versions of bazel.

 * Qt4